 VPNs hide a lot of data that you share online apart from passwords.
 Web browsers have the ability to track and log your browsing data for easy retrieval.
 All this information is tied to your IP address.
 Without a VPN, all this information can easily be on your network if it is not properly secured.

-Reliable VPNs services hide this information by changing the outgoing IP addresses.
-That means that the data that you search or websites that you visit will not be shared.
+Reliable VPN services hide this information by changing the outgoing IP addresses.
+That means that the data that you search for or websites that you visit will not be shared.

 Moreover, the location is also hidden.
 That means you can change the location to any place you want and access websites restricted in your country.
 Some VPN service providers also include your current location as one of the selectable countries.
 This benefits people who frequently move from one country to another.
 They will enjoy online content from their countries without going through too much hassle.

 Devices and web activity are also hidden from the internet.
 These devices include desktops, laptops, and smartphones.
-If a cybercriminal identifies the device that you are using, there are certain tailored-exploits that can be implemented to gain access to the device.
+If a cybercriminal identifies the device that you are using, there are tailored exploits that can be implemented to gain access to the device.
 Hiding the device using a VPN will prove difficult for such an activity.

 How to connect to a VPN